 REVISION NOSE JOB

-This is also referred to as secondary rhinoplasty.
+This is also referred to as revision rhinoplasty.
 It aims to correct issues from a previous operation.
 Revision is more difficult as there is less cartilage to work with, and there may be scarring or tightened tissue.
 This surgery can help with the appearance and function of your nose.

 FUNCTION NOSE JOB